Key takeaways

 2. Before/after stats.
 Show “Trimmed 14 s from your 2:03 recording”.
 Users trust the feature more when they can see what it did.

 3. Undo.
-Keep the source file around for at least the current session.
+Keep the source file for at least the current session.
 Users revert when an aggressive threshold clipped a pause they wanted.

 Testing — how we catch regressions

-Add a perceptual smoke test: run the trim, play back, and flag any audible click or pop.
+Add a perceptual smoke test: run the trim, play it back, and flag any audible click or pop.
 We do this with a small energy-discontinuity detector that scans the first 10 ms after each cut in the output file.

-A decision framework — what to ship in five questions
+A decision framework in five questions

 5. Is audio paired with video?
-Add a parallel video track in the AVMutableComposition using the same segment time ranges; export as .mov.
+Add a parallel video track in the AVMutableComposition using the same time ranges; export as .mov.

 Five pitfalls we keep finding in audits